 Hybrid vehicles at the 2023 Chicago Auto Show

 What’s a hybrid?
 Quite simply it is a vehicle that uses two different sources of energy to power a vehicle.
-Currently, that means gasoline engines and electric motors.
+Currently, that means a gasoline engine and electric motors.
 Utilizing two power sources allows hybrid vehicles to obtain improved fuel economy, increased power, or additional auxiliary power for electronic devices and power tools.

 Some of the advanced technologies typically used by hybrids include the following: